 Payers, providers, and prescribers

 Prescribers include healthcare professionals who prescribe products based on the clinical indication of the users.
 These include orthopaedic surgeons, non-surgical physicians, and emergency physicians as well as other professionals providing medical diagnosis.

 Providers are healthcare professionals who provide users with prosthetic and bracing products, and related services.
 These include certified prosthetists and orthotists (CPOs) working at O&P clinics, durable medical equipment (DME) clinics, orthopaedic clinics, and hospitals.
 Many providers not only recommend specific products but also fit and tailor-make certain products.
 For non-reimbursed products, a provider can be a pharmacy or sports store.

-Payers include government reimbursement or insurance companies, where the vast majority of Össur’s products are reimbursed by a third party.
+Payers include government reimbursement or insurance companies, where over 95% of Össur’s products are estimated to be reimbursed by a third party.
 It should be noted that reimbursement systems vary substantially between countries.
 In other cases, the end-user would pay for the products out of pocket.